1 - Daily life on the boat 2 - Arrangements 3 - Money 4- Other

 We will send you the list adjusted to the weather conditions for your stage.
 There will be small items like sunglasses and hat, but the main one is a good membrane jacket.

 If you do not have it yet, please pick something that works for you.
 For easy stages just a hiking jacket will do as well.
-For more hard stages, as of our experience by 2022, with Tribord (Decathlon) you always get value for money.
+For more hard stages, as of our experience, with Tribord (Decathlon) you always get value for money.
 The Tribord 500 series is about 250 euros for a set of jacket + pants.
-The Tribord 900 series is even better, it is about 500 euros per set.
+The Tribord 900 series is even better, but it is about 500 euros per set.

-Pretty accurate.
-Closer to the stage, it will still be updated and supplemented.
-However, to any plans at sea, keep in mind that you can't be 100% sure about anything.
-The most accurate info you have is the place and time of the stage ending.
+All in all, to any plans at sea, keep in mind that you can't be 100% sure about anything.
+The most accurate are usually the place and time of the stage start and ending.

 You need to pay 50% within 72 hours of booking and the remaining 50% within 60 days before the trip.
 (Or the whole sum within 72 hours if it's less than 60 days before the start.)
 This guarantees your spot on the boat and insures you against incremental price increases.